WCramRTC/CSI248F23_GuidedActivity1/README.md

 2. Name the package firstnodeproject
 3. You can simply hit enter for all of the additional options
 4. Notice that a package.json file is created
+5. package.json defines the entry point of the application as well as an dependencies the project may have
+6. Notice that index.js is defined as main, or the entry point
+7. Lets create an index.js file
+8. Type touch index.js (windows: new-item index.js)
+9. Open index.js in Visual Studio code and add console.log("Node project running"); and save the file
+10. Now let's tell Node to run index.js when we start the project
+11. Open package.json and replace the entry under scripts "test": "echo \"Error: no test specified\" && exit 1" with "start" : "node index.js"
+12. Save the file
+13. Now run npm start from the terminal.
+You should see Node Project Running printed to the console.
+14. Take a screenshot of the output and add to the screenshots folder.
+15. Type git add . to stage all updated files
+16. Type git commit -m "Guided Acticity 1 Complete"
+17. Type git push

+If you have any questions about this assignment please reach out to myself or our TA for this course.